RomainCtl/RecoFinement/docs/developers/services/api.md

 Flask JWT extended is an open source Flask extension that provides JWT support.

-You will find more informaiton about JWT in [official JWT website](https://jwt.io/).
+You will find more information about JWT in [official JWT website](https://jwt.io/).

 ## Api Architecture Schema